Dairy farming has been part of agriculture for thousands of years. Today, modern dairy cows are bred to produce large quantities of milk.

-Like humans, cows only produce milk after they have given birth, and dairy cows must give birth to one calf per year in order to continue producing milk.
+Like humans, cows only produce milk as a result of being pregnant.
+Dairy cows must give birth to one calf per year in order to continue producing milk.
 Typically they are artificially inseminated within three months of giving birth.

 These high-production cows produce milk on average for less than three years, after which they are culled and their meat used for beef.